alimirza09/Icarus/README.md

 ## Goals

+* ✓ HTML parsing
 * Simple HTML website render

 ## sOS
- Meant to be primarily for sOS will support Linux for the foreseeable future though.
+ Meant to be primarily for sOS.
+Will support Linux for the foreseeable future though.